awsdocs/aws-batch-user-guide/doc_source/vpc-interface-endpoints.md

 cn.com.amazonaws.cn-northwest-1.batch
 ```

-If you enable private DNS for the interface endpoint, you can make API requests to using its default Regional DNS name\.
+If you enable private DNS for the interface endpoint, you can make API requests to AWS Batch using its default Regional DNS name\.
 For example, `batch.us-east-1.amazonaws.com`\.

 For more information, see [Access a service through an interface endpoint](https://docs.aws.amazon.com/vpc/latest/privatelink/vpce-interface.html#access-service-though-endpoint) in the *AWS PrivateLink Guide*\.

 ## Create an endpoint policy for your interface endpoint<a name="vpc-endpoint-policy"></a>

 An endpoint policy is an IAM resource that you can attach to an interface endpoint\.
-The default endpoint policy allows full access to through the interface endpoint\.
-To control the access allowed to from your VPC, attach a custom endpoint policy to the interface endpoint\.
+The default endpoint policy allows full access to AWS Batch through the interface endpoint\.
+To control the access allowed to AWS Batch from your VPC, attach a custom endpoint policy to the interface endpoint\.

 An endpoint policy specifies the following information:
 + The principals that can perform actions \(AWS accounts, IAM users, and IAM roles\)\.